magenx/Magento-2-aws-cluster-terraform/README.md

  `1` rds mysql database multi AZ
  `1` elk elasticsearch domain for Magento catalog search
  `2` redis elasticache cluster for sessions and cache
- `1` rabbitmq broker to manage Magento queue messages
+ `1` rabbitmq broker to manage queue messages
  `2` s3 buckets for [media] images and [system] files and logs (with access policy)
  `1` single codecommit repository with 3 branches (main build staging)
  `1` cloudfront s3 origin distribution
  `1` efs file system for shared folders, with mount target per AZ
  `1` sns topic default subscription to receive email alerts
+ `1` ses user access details for smtp module

  >the settings initially imply a large store, and are designed for huge traffic.
  >services are clustered and replicated thus ready for failover.